janavipatel03/ads-sdk/README.md

         <------------   set color in theme --------------->

                  Progressbar color ------> colorPrimary
-                 Button and Space -------> buttonColor 3). use below code in activity
+                 Button and Space -------> colorButtonNormal 3). use below code in activity

           Button showAds;